-What is Negligence?
+What Is Negligence?

-- Negligence means doing something that a prudent person would not, or failing to do something a reasonably prudent person would do to protect themselves, employees, and anyone else aboard the vessel.
+- Negligence means doing something that a sensible person would not or failing to do something a reasonably prudent person would do to protect themselves, employees, and anyone else aboard the vessel.

 Negligence and Causation

-To prove negligence in the event of an accident or injury, you have to prove both that the employer acted negligently and that this negligence caused the accident.
+To prove negligence in the event of an accident or injury, you have to prove that the employer acted negligently and that this negligence caused the accident.

 Examples of Jones Act Negligence

 - For example, negligence could include a failure to provide adequate training for the crew.
-If crew members have not been properly trained to use equipment or have not been trained in safety procedures, this lack could easily lead to an accident that causes injuries.
+If crew members have not been adequately trained to use equipment or have not been trained in safety procedures, this could easily lead to an accident that causes injuries.

 - The employer is also responsible for maintaining a vessel in a state that is safe for the crew.
 If the deck is cluttered with equipment or the equipment has not been maintained properly, this can lead to accidents.

-Confrontations between crew members could also fall under the category of negligence on the part of the employer.
-If you are assaulted by another employee, your employer could be negligible for allowing conditions on the vessel that led to conflict and violence.
+- Confrontations between crew members could also fall under the category of negligence by the employer.
+If another employee assaults you, your employer could be negligent for allowing conditions on the vessel that led to conflict and violence.

 In maritime injuries and accidents under the Jones Act, the seaman only needs to prove that negligence on the part of the employer played any role in causing the accident, even as little as one percent.